- Conditions & treatments

 - It affects both children and adults.

-- Two doses of the measles vaccine is all you need to protect yourself, your family and your community.
+- 2 doses of the measles vaccine is all you need to protect yourself, your family and your community.

 How is measles spread?